vedantjdv/Adblock-Ace/README.md

 1. Download the code files.
 2. In your browser, go to extensions and turn on developer mode.
 3. Click on load unpacked, choose the dowloaded files and click on open.
+4. Enable the extension and enjoy!

+Note: There might be some ads that this extension can't block.
+In that case, raise an issue.